Medically reviewed by Drugs.com. Last updated on Feb 7, 2024.

 - Doesn't improve with treatment

-Guttate psoriasis, more common in children and adults younger than 30, appears as small, water-drop-shaped lesions on the trunk, arms, legs and scalp.
-The lesions are typically covered by a fine scale.
+Guttate psoriasis, more common in children and young adults, appears as small, water-drop-shaped spots on the trunk, arms or legs.
+These spots are typically covered by a fine scale.

 Psoriasis can affect fingernails and toenails, causing pitting, abnormal nail growth and discoloration.

-Pustular psoriasis generally develops quickly, with pus-filled blisters appearing just hours after your skin becomes red and tender.
-It can occur in widespread patches or in smaller areas on your hands, feet or fingertips.
+Pustular psoriasis generally develops quickly, with pus-filled blisters appearing just hours after the skin becomes inflamed and tender.
+It usually appears on the palms or the soles.

-The least common type of psoriasis, erythrodermic psoriasis can cover your entire body with a red, peeling rash that can itch or burn intensely.
+The least common type of psoriasis, erythrodermic psoriasis can cover the entire body with a peeling, itchy rash.

 Many people who are predisposed to psoriasis may be free of symptoms for years until the disease is triggered by some environmental factor.
 Common psoriasis triggers include: